Dr. Alison Green

 Dr. Alison Green teaches in the areas of Human Resources, Education and Organizational Learning in the hospitality industry.

-Green, an Associate Professor, conducts research in these areas as well as examining the value of certification in the hospitality industry and determining what skills employers expect from graduates of f00d-and-beverage hospitality programs.
+Green, Chair and Associate Professor, conducts research in these areas as well as examining the value of certification in the hospitality industry and determining what skills employers expect from graduates of food-and-beverage hospitality programs.

 She is co-author of Hospitality Learners Model, which examines many facets of hospitality and hospitality education.